Facebook asks judge to dismiss FTC, states’ antitrust suits

 The giants have been accused of violating consumer privacy, as well as unfairly shutting out competitors and restricting the market with major acquisitions and by controlling multiple pieces of major business lines.

-The Department of Justice in October sued Google over antitrust concerns, alleging the company relied on a mix of special agreements and other problematic business practices to secure a dominant position in online search.
+The Justice Department in October sued Google over antitrust concerns, alleging the company relied on a mix of special agreements and other problematic business practices to secure a dominant position in online search.

 The FTC and states followed with their suits against Facebook in December, setting up an ongoing showdown against Big Tech.

-In its suit against Facebook, the FTC alleges the acquisitions of Instagram and WhatsApp — which both have huge and loyal subscriber bases — served to help Facebook remove potential powerful rivals from its growth path.
+In its suit against Facebook, the FTC alleges that the acquisitions of Instagram and WhatsApp — which both have huge and loyal subscriber bases — served to help Facebook remove potential powerful rivals from its growth path.
 Investigators have said that Facebook scoops up smaller competitors to avoid future threats.

 Facebook bought Instagram for $1 billion in 2012 and WhatsApp for $19 billion in 2014.
 Neither deal was blocked by regulators.